dafny-lang/dafny/docs/DafnyRef/Expressions.md

 Note that the braces enclosing the sequence of match alternatives may be omitted.
-Those braces are required if lemma or lambda expressions are used in the body of a match alternative; they may also be needed for disambiguation if there are nested match expressions.
+Those braces are required if lemma or lambda expressions are used in the body of any match alternative; they may also be needed for disambiguation if there are nested match expressions.

 ## 21.35.
 Quantifier Expression {#sec-quantifier-expression}